How Much Does It Cost To Create A Website (Australian Pricing Guide 2022)

 For most businesses, the problem is “I want more customers”.
 That’s it.
 That’s why you’re in business – to expand and grow and to provide for your family and yourself.

 Of course, there are always other considerations – you want to build your brand, you want your business to look good, you want a great reputation – but all of these lead into expanding your business, getting more customers, and increasing revenue and profit.
-Even charities need more customers – the people who donate.

-The solution to this problem – getting more customers – is a website – but that website will look different for different businesses.
-After all, a restaurant and a plumber have two very different businesses models, so it stands to reason they’d have different websites.
 The needs of your potential customers (and what you need to do to convert them into long-term customers) will dictate what your website needs to provide, which in turn impacts the cost.

 This brings us to the real question, the one you really need to be asking: